ohollmen/DPUT/README.md

 ## Signaling results from single try callback

 The return value from the callback of `...->run($cb)` is - for most flexibility - tested with a callback.
+The callback name 'badret' refers to "bad return value", encountering of which triggers a retry.
-While this initially seems inconvenient, the module provides 2 internal functions to handle 90%-95% of cases:
+While this initially seems inconvenient,the module provides 2 internal functions to handle 90%-95% of cases:

 - badret_perl - Interprets "Perl style" $ok return value as success
 - badret_cli - Interprets success with a shell command line convention of